Mark Chapter 2

 6. Now, some of the scribes are sitting there and reasoning in their hearts:

-7. “Why does this man speak this way?
+7. “Why is this man speaking this way?
 He is blaspheming.
 Who is able to forgive sins except God alone?”

-8. And having immediately known in His Spirit that they are reasoning in themselves this way, He says to them: “Why are you reasoning these things in your hearts?
+8. And having immediately known in His Spirit that they are reasoning in themselves this way, Jesus says to them: “Why are you reasoning these things in your hearts?

-9. “Which is easier to say to the paralyzed man: ‘your sins are forgiven’, or to say: ‘Rise, pick up your bed mat and walk’?
+9. “Which is easier to say to the paralyzed man: ‘your sins are forgiven’, or to say: ‘Rise, and pick up your bed mat, and walk’?

 10. “But so you might *know that the Son of Man has authority on the earth to forgive sins…” He tells the paralyzed man:

-11. “Rise, pick up your bed mat and go to your house.”
+11. “I tell you: rise, pick up your bed mat and go to your house.”

 12. And he was raised immediately.
 And having picked up the bed mat, he went out in front of all, for all to be astonished and to glorify God, saying: “We never saw anything like this!”